Why Suffering and Evil?

 For God so loved the world that He gave His only begotten Son that whosoever believes in Him should not perish but have everlasting life.

 John 3: 16

-Another site that addresses this topic can be found at: http://www.answers.org/theology/suffering.html
+Another site that addresses the topic of “why suffering and evil” http://www.answers.org/theology/suffering.html